When you wonder how it looks like in Interior Alaska in winter, watch this scenic winter ride in Alaska from Fairbanks to College.

 In January, the skies are pink in Alaska when the Sun is up.
 The pink light turns the entire landscape into a kitschy pastel scenery.
 Now imagine a 30 below zero (-34.4oC) morning just after sunrise, a winding river, hills in the background, hoar-covered trees and dark black spruce plus icy roads and a full Moon in the sky.
 Sounds romantic?
 Sounds scary?

 Don’t worry.
 Hop in this warm Jeep and enjoy the ride.
 I’ll drive.
+While I unplug the car, you can like or follow me on YouTube.
+Enjoy your scenic winter ride in Alaska.

 Don’t forget to hit subscribe to receive the bi-weekly free High Latitude Style newsletter with a summary of all new posts and more about Fashion, Life and Science at the Last Frontier.